PeiwenLiu18/SnakeChunks/doc/tutorials.rst

 Metadata
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Running the workflows provided by the Gene-regulation library
+Running the workflows provided by the SnakeChunks library
 requires the use of three configuration files.

 samples.tab